 Washington is known for historic events, cultural landmarks, and many tourist attractions.
 Although the bigger cities like Seattle attract more visitors, Tacoma isn’t far behind.
 Stay in Vrbo rental or a hotel and explore the city.
 Located South of Seattle, this destination is on the banks of Puget Sound and houses landmarks like Museum of Glass, Tacoma Art Museum, and Washington State History Museum.
 Once you’re done visiting Tacoma’s landmarks, you can take advantage of its proximity to a host of other iconic cities.
-Whether you are a local interested in exploring beyond Tacoma or a tourist curious about the surrounding areas, here are the best day trips from Tacoma, Washington, that you can check out while you’re in the area.
+Whether you are a local interested in exploring beyond Tacoma or a tourist curious about the surrounding areas, here is a list of the best day trips from Tacoma.

 Hop on a ferry and head over to Vashon Island, a relaxing island featuring thick woodland and rolling hills.
 Leave behind the bustle as you watch the city skyline disappear behind rows of trees while driving along winding roads enveloped in a soothing breeze.
 The island hosts rows upon rows of family farms, which provide fresh produce.
 There are also numerous vineyards, allowing you to pick the freshest spirits to suit your tastes.
 Vashon Island is known for crab fishing, allowing visitors to get a permit, head over to the waterfront, and try their luck at catching the famous Dungeness crab.
 Vendors along the coast will provide crab pots so you can cook a delicious meal to end your short day trip.